Mattel is making an Amazon Echo that understands your kids, too

 - Recognize specially designed kids' toys with embedded NFC chips, or with its camera, and provide sound effects when kids play with them (an upcoming Hot Wheels racetrack was one example)

-According to FastCo Design, the device should ship in June 2017 for about $300.
+According to FastCo Design, the device should ship in June 2017 for about $300 (this roughly converts to £245 or AU$415).
 That's not cheap, but it could be a small price to pay for the convenience of an Echo, plus some extra sleep.

-And if you don't have kids, keep in mind that Lenovo also just introduced a $129 Amazon Echo derivative which could have a way better speaker.
+And if you don't have kids, keep in mind that Lenovo also just introduced a $129 Amazon Echo derivative (£105 or AU$179 converted) which could have a way better speaker.